fulfillment/oauth2-server-laravel/README.md

+### NOTE: Supporting this until we migrate away.
+As of writing that just means supporting Laravel 5.4.
+Readme barely changed and neither will anything else as long as it works.

 # OAuth 2.0 Server for Laravel

-## NOTE: Supporting this until we migrate away.
-As of writing that just means supporting Laravel 5.4.

 ![oauth2-server-laravel](https://cloud.githubusercontent.com/assets/499192/9065550/751404ba-3ad2-11e5-9f92-3d4d5d4b9c54.png)